Participating in the Practice Performance quality improvement registry allows for Meaningful Use 2 attestation.

 Specifically, participation in the DI specialized registry allows Eligible Providers to attest to the Meaningful Use Specialized Registry option of the Public Health Objective.

 All physicians who participate in the DI Practice Performance Registry and use a certified EHR technology to provide data meet the Specialized Registry option of the Public Health Objective (and consequently can receive increased revenue).

 The DARTNet Institute is a rapidly growing collaboration of practice-based research networks that are building a national collection of data from electronic health records, claims, and patient-reported outcomes.

 At a glance, the DARTNet Institute is:

-A national professional society quality improvement registry endorsed by the American Academy of Family Physicians for Meaningful Use 2 attestation.
+A quality improvement registry endorsed by a national professional society for Meaningful Use 2 attestation.